Early Childhood Education (HDFS)

 - You will have over 100 hours of hands-on practicum experience in our five-star rated Child Development Laboratory School.

 - Your ECE classes are taught by nationally recognized faculty and instructors.

 - In addition to the lab school, students will have access to high tech classrooms, computer labs, and the Center for Technology in Learning and Teaching (CTLT).

 As a graduate of the early childhood education program, you are well-prepared for working in early childhood intervention programs, elementary schools, and other childcare centers.
 You are also able to pursue further education options in graduate programs.

-Prepare for your next job with Career Services, where staff help you with job searches, interview preparation, and resume/cover letter reviews.
+Prepare for your next job or student teaching with Career Services, where staff help you with job or student teaching searches, interview preparation, and resume/cover letter reviews.

 Look at a list of career possibilities inside early childhood education.

 Early childhood experiences in human development and family studies classes take place in our nationally accredited (National Association for the Education of Young Children) model laboratory school housed on central campus.
 The Iowa State University Child Development Laboratory School has been educating young children and practicum students alike since 1924.

 Each practicum experience you have will be determined by the course content and goals set forth to engage you with each aspect of early childhood teaching.
 Based on the course you are enrolled you will spend between one and three hours interacting directly in the early childhood classroom alongside licensed teachers who will supervise and mentor you throughout the experience.

 The Child Development Laboratory School offers the unique opportunity to interact directly with young children of all abilities during your educational journey that most early childhood education programs do not offer.